walters954/spotify-shuffler/instructions/production-checklist.md

-Here’s the refined production readiness checklist based on your preferences:
+Here's the refined production readiness checklist based on your preferences:

 1. **Licensing & Legal**